Medicare Part D Prescription Drug Coverage

 What Does Medicare Part D Cover?

-Whether you get Medicare Part D coverage as a stand-alone plan or as a Medicare Advantage Prescription Drug Plan, the included coverage varies.
+Whether you get Medicare Part D as a stand-alone plan or bundled with a Medicare Advantage plan, the coverage of medications varies slightly between plans.
+However, all Medicare Part D plans must follow federal guidelines to cover essential prescription drugs.

 List of Prescription Drugs Covered by Part D